Sweet Potato Hash

 Serving Suggestions

 This sweet potato hash is the perfect breakfast or brunch side.
 Pair it with some fluffy Buttermilk Pancakes and crispy bacon.
-My Sheet Pan Eggs or Baked Eggs in Tomato Cups are other great options.
+My Sheet Pan Eggs are other great options.
 A sunny side-up egg works too.
 For something a little fancier, go for my Spinach Quiche.

 How To Store & Reheat Leftovers